ralf-boltshauser/knight-42/README.md

 - [ ] wazuh integration

 ### UX
-- [ ] automatically detect which network a host belongs to
-- [ ] the network select should highlight the x and y axis sides when hovering a field
-- [ ] more shortcuts in general for editing **etc**
+- [ ] more shortcuts in general for editing etc
 - [ ] empty screens with smth like rough.js or smth react-rough-fiber
 - [ ] add a way to edit networks like clicking on the network would be a great idea to open /network-map/:id
 - [ ] add filter for assets etc if there are too many it gets shitty